SiliconLabs/wiseconnect/examples/snippets/wlan/tls_client/readme.md

 ## Purpose/Scope

-This application demonstrates how to open a TCP client socket and use this TCP client socket with secure connection using SSL and send the data on socket.
+This application demonstrates how to open a TCP client socket on SiWx917 module and use this TCP client socket with a secure connection using SSL and transmit data over the socket.

+- Two TCP sockets are opened over SSL.
+One socket uses SSL TLS v1.0 protocol and the other socket uses SSL TLS v1.2 protocol.
+- CA certificate and device certificates are loaded into module flash, as they are necessary for the key exchanges involved while using SSL.

 ## Prerequisites/Setup Requirements